nivekithan/blog/src/data/blog/automated_backups_postgres.md

 ## Initialising the `pgBackRest` stanza

 The configuration of `pgBackRest` is complete.
-Before we start taking backup we have to initialise the stanza.
+Before we start taking backups, we have to initialize the stanza.

 ```sh
 pgbackrest --stanza=main --log-level-console=info stanza-create
 ```

-If everything is configured properly you should see a new directory on `s3 bucket` with name `backup` which contains two more directory `archive` and `backup`
+If everything is configured properly, you should see a new directory on the `s3 bucket` with the name `backup` which contains two more directories: `archive` and `backup`

-To better verification we can run
+For better verification, we can run

 ```sh
 pgbackrest --stanza=main --log-level-console=info check